 One of the biggest challenges in mindfulness is simply knowing how to stay mindful all the time.
 Thankfully, you can stay mindful using the Four Foundations Of Mindfulness.

-While you are meditating you feel great.
-You have that clear consciousnesses, that inner peace and relaxation.
+While you are meditating, you feel great.
+You have that clear consciousness, that inner peace and relaxation.
 And everything is groovy, right?

 If only we could stay mindful all day, everything would feel that much better.
 So how do we do it?